jpcposts/jpcposts.github.io/_posts/2023/2023-10-08-error_importing_ova_file.md

 - Configure the network settings and click "Next."
 - Review the summary and click "Next."

-Congratulations!
+Congratulations!!!
 You've now successfully imported the OVA file that previously had compatibility issues with vCenter and vSphere environments.
 This workaround using VirtualBox as an intermediary should allow you to work with the OVA package seamlessly.